ordina-jworks/ordina-jworks.github.io/_posts/2020-06-23-user-feedback-websockets.md

 Because we are accessing from a JS client, we do not want to expose our credentials to our client because it can be exploited.
 To avoid giving credentials, MQTT supports us to connect anonymously.

-Add these to your rabbitmq.config file, and you're good to go:
+Add these to your `rabbitmq.config file`, and you're good to go:

 ```properties
 mqtt.default_user = $RABBITMQ_DEFAULT_USER